sinan-ozel/phpZoteroWebDAV-nginx-configuration/README.md

 Use the command `chmod -R +rx /var/www` on the linux command line to change the file permissions.
 Use the command `iptables` to change firewall rules.
 (See a tutorial first.)
 Use the command `sudo systemctl restart nginx` and `sudo systemctl restart php7.0-fpm` to restart the nginx and PHP-FPM.

+## Client-Side

+Here is what the configuration looks like on the Zotero client on my computer: